 As of now, consumers are still wary of doing all their shopping via voice.
 But this is part of the process.
 Users are highly invested in service providers that deal in consumer packaged goods like perishable foods.
 Google Shopping Actions and Google Express are two decisions that are pushing to make ecommerce faster and easier than ever before.

 The end goal is a buying process that is completely integrated into users’ daily lives and their space.
 Once a user has started purchasing from Google Express, they’ll be increasingly excited about placing orders through their Google Home, phone, or anywhere else Google will grow.
 Because all of this will be hosted through Google, it’s a one-stop-shop with easy-transaction.
+Learn more about Digital Transformation in the ecommerce space.

 The concept of Google Express is interesting enough.
 But what about its future?
 How will Express integrate with Shopping?
 What does this mean for PLAs and advertisers?
 With the power Google already wields, it will be crucial that retailers, brands and manufacturers keep on top of Express trends.
 For the love of your products, keep on top of this trend.
 More importantly, expect long-reaching changes in everything from AdWords to Amazon.